Export and Trade Compliance

 3.0 Core Commitments

-3.1 No business with embargoed/sanctioned territories or parties.
-Without a licence or legal authorisation, our Items must not be supplied to, shipped to, or used in: currently embargoed regions (e.g., Cuba, Iran, North Korea, Syria, Crimea/Sevastopol, Donetsk, Luhansk) and any other territory or party listed by UK OFSI, US OFAC, the EU, or the UN.
+3.1 No business with embargoed or sanctioned territories or parties.
+Without a licence or legal authorisation, our Items must not be supplied to, shipped to, or used in embargoed regions (including Cuba, Iran, North Korea, Syria, Crimea/Sevastopol, Donetsk, and Luhansk) or with any territory, person, or entity listed by UK OFSI, US OFAC, the EU, or the UN.

 3.2 No restricted end-uses.
-Our Items must not be used for weapons of mass destruction, military end-uses/end-users where prohibited (including Russia-related controls), unlawful surveillance, cyber-intrusion, or human-rights abuses.
+Our Items must not be used for weapons of mass destruction, prohibited military end-uses or end-users (including Russia-related controls), unlawful surveillance, cyber intrusion, or human-rights abuses.

 3.3 Screening.
-We screen counterparties against relevant denied/restricted party lists and apply risk-based due diligence, including “red-flag” escalation.
+We screen counterparties against relevant denied and restricted party lists and apply risk-based due diligence, including red-flag escalation.

 4.1 You must comply with this policy and with all applicable export, re-export, sanctions, and customs laws.

-4.2 Do not export, re-export, transfer, sell, lease, loan, consign, or otherwise divert GeiG Items contrary to law or this policy.
+4.2 You must not export, re-export, transfer, sell, lease, loan, consign, or otherwise divert GeiG Items contrary to law or this policy.

-4.3 Provide truthful, complete information on end-use, end-user, and ultimate destination when requested, and promptly supply any End-Use/End-User Statements or export licences we require.
+4.3 You must provide truthful and complete information about end-use, end-user, and ultimate destination when requested, and promptly supply any End-Use/End-User Statements or export licences we require.

-4.4 Notify us immediately if you know or suspect a violation, diversion, or restricted end-use.
+4.4 You must notify us immediately if you know or suspect a violation, diversion, or restricted end-use.

-4.5 Flow-down: if you resell or integrate our Items, you must flow down obligations equivalent to Sections 3–5 in your contracts.
+4.5 Flow-down.
+If you resell, distribute, or integrate our Items, you must flow down obligations equivalent to Sections 3.0–7.0 in your contracts and operational controls.

 5.0 Classification, Licensing, and Encryption